 Alternatively, you can use the simple method explained in this post to quickly clear your browser cache with a key combination and a click or two.

-6 – Make sure your neighbors aren’t piggybacking on your Wi-Fi connection.
+6 – Use the awesome Fing mobile app to make sure your neighbors aren’t piggybacking on your Wi-Fi connection.
 The more devices that are sharing your router’s Wi-Fi network, the slower connection speeds YOU will experience.

 You can easily make sure that no one can log into your Wi-Fi network by enabling the strongest encryption method that your router supports and then choosing a password that is secure, yet easy to remember.

 7 – After you have taken care of items 1-6 you should visit Speedtest.net to check your Internet connection’s actual download and upload speeds.
 If the maximum speeds returned by the test are pretty close to the speeds promised for your Internet Service Plan, you’re in good shape.